prebid/prebid.github.io/adops/before-you-start.md

 - Require bid landscape data for header bidding partners
     - With one set of line items for all bidders, Prebid.js sends the bidder information (Which bidder has the highest price) via a keyword `bidder=bidder_name`.
 To run a report to attribute winning bids to bidders, you will need to rely on your ad server's keyword reports.
 DFP supports this, but some ad servers do not.
 DFP does not support running reports for more than 2 keywords.
 Therefore, if you have existing reports that already rely on keywords, and you want to add a winning bid by bidder dimension, use one set of line items for each bidder.

 - Requires setting more keyword targeting within your ad server.
-The table below lists the required and optional key for targeting with each of your header bidder partners.
+The table below lists the required and optional keys for targeting with each of your header bidder partners.

 {% include send-all-bids-keyword-targeting.md %}